Updated: May 26, 2025

 As a legal resident of Lisbon, you can also enroll your children in a public school, which is free, but you should know that Portuguese is the main language used in public schools.

-Also, if you are moving to the capital and are looking for schools, you can consult our article: Lisbon Neighborhoods Close to International Schools.
+Also, if you are moving to the capital and are looking for schools, you can consult our article on international schools in Lisbon.

 If you’re considering getting around the city, there are many public transportation options.

 • Tram: You will find both historic trams and modern trams in Lisbon.
-Being a favorite mode of transportation for tourists and Portuguese people, trams in Lisbon are often crowded but can be the most easy way to get up and down the many hills in the city.
+Being a favorite mode of transportation for tourists and Portuguese people, trams in Lisbon are often crowded but can be the easiest way to get up and down the many hills in the city.

 • Train: All the major villages and towns in Lisbon can be reached by train.
 The trains are on time with comfortable coaches and affordable tickets.

-• Buses: One of the most flexible modes of transport to get around the city of Lisbon.
+• Buses: One of the most flexible modes of transport to get around the city of Lisbon is by bus.
+They are also very affordable and reliable.

 • Metro: Boarding the metro is one of the fastest ways to move from one corner of the Portuguese capital to another.